 This time of the year I head to wherever the seeding trays are stored and brave the spiders.

 I love sowing seeds but can’t say I’m thrilled every year to clean and disinfect seeding trays and pots.
-I made the mistake my first couple of years gardening not to disinfect and it’s a big mistake as any fungal or soil problems you had last year will re-surface (a common one being dampening off).
+I made the mistake my first couple of years gardening not to disinfect.
+This is big mistake as any fungal or soil problems you had last year will re-surface (a common one being damping off).

-Until we make our own wooden trays and buy the awesome soil block makers for now I shall tackle this gardening task.
+Until we make our own wooden trays and buy the awesome soil block makers, this is a twice a year gardening task.

 How to Clean & Disinfect Seeding Trays